davidmoten/geo/README.md

 This suggestion is based roughly on the assumptions that:

-* no concurrent processing in database query
+* no concurrent processing of database query
 * points are uniformly distributed geographically
-* bounding box is square to screen like in proportions (rather than very wide/high and skinny)
+* bounding box is square to screen-like in proportions (rather than very wide/high and skinny)
 * query time is O(n) where n is number of hashes

 A rigorous exploration of this topic would be fun.
 Let me know if you've done it or have a link and I'll update this page!